kyriatide/docker-secrets-deploy/README.md

 # Deploying Secrets into Containers

 In almost every docker image you have configuration files containing variables that need to be set to the correct values when the image is run as container.
-Sometimes the correct values can be determined and set at the time when the image is being built (at 'build time', e.g., with `docker build`), and sometimes the correct values can (or should) only be determined and set when the container is being run (at 'runtime', e.g., with `docker run`).
+Sometimes the correct values can be set at the time when the image is being built (at 'build time', e.g., with `docker build`), and sometimes the correct values can (or should) be set when the container is being run (at 'runtime', e.g., with `docker run`).
 The latter applies for variables that e.g. differ depending on the runtime environment, like the development or production environment, but also for secrets, which you wouldn't want to build into the image but deploy or inject into the container at runtime.

 The proposed approach provides for setting variables in configuration files to environment variables passed to the container at runtime in a lightweight, robust and simple manner.
+It builds on an extensible framework that allows to add support for new configuration types and secrets providers amongst others.

 Compared to manually maintaining templates and inserting secrets, the approach has the benefits of declarative specification, providing for always current configurations, and persistent configurations managed in git.